aerror2/erfly6/README.md

 1. PPM
 2. AFDHS
 3. AFDHS2A
-4. CROSSFIRE FOR ELRS TX 2.0
+4. CROSSFIRE FOR ELRS TX 2.0 and 1.x

 ## Contents below work with the latest firmware only.